 By documenting the highs and, yes, also the lows of office life, Drift has created an unlimited source of content for its channels.
 They still have to create valuable content.
 However, the small dramas and comedies that play out across their social media put that work in context, making it so much more compelling to follow.

-More generally though, Employee Advocacy is the perfect fit for the Drift brand.
-As a startup that began life during the early years of marketing automation, the Drift market position was built on a bet—that B2B buyers will quickly tire of the ‘dehumanized’ experience that automation provides.
+More generally, though, Employee Advocacy is the perfect fit for the Drift brand.
+As a startup that began life during the early years of marketing automation, the Drift market position was built on a bet—that B2B buyers will quickly tire of the ‘dehumanized’ experience that marketing automation provides.
 Instead, they built their brand around the personal touch.

 That’s what makes it so successful.
 And successful they are.
 The team has built a $500+ million sales pipeline in less than a decade.
 Their marketing team has won numerous awards for their efforts, including Comparably’s 2021 Best Marketing Team award.